Internet Explorer Security Settings - ActiveX Controls

-In the first article in this series, we looked at the .NET Framework settings of the custom security settings in Internet Explorer 7.
-In this article I want to review the next major section entitled, "ActiveX controls and plug-ins.
-Let's begin by reviewing what an ActiveX controls are and why Microsoft would want to provide users with a greater level of control over how Internet Explorer handles them.
+In a previous article, we looked at the .NET Framework settings of the custom security settings in Internet Explorer 7.
+In this article I want to review ActiveX controls and plug-ins.
+Let’s begin by reviewing what an ActiveX controls are and why Microsoft would want to provide users with a greater level of control over how Internet Explorer handles them.

-While major improvements in both Windows and Internet Explorer have greatly mitgated the threat ActiveX controls were used to exploit, the basic operation of the controls remains the same.
+While major improvements in both Windows and Internet Explorer have greatly mitigated the threat ActiveX controls were used to exploit, the basic operation of the controls remains the same.
 ActiveX controls still are used widely and do offer a great deal of programming power for developers.
-Because of this, Microsoft continues to support ActiveX controls and has built security measures into Internet Explorer to help ensure they're used safely and effectively.
+Because of this, Microsoft continues to support ActiveX controls and has built security measures into Internet Explorer to help ensure they’re used safely and effectively.

 It is possible to tweak Internet Explorer's handling of ActiveX controls and it is to that topic that we now turn.
 Many of the options in the ActiveX controls and plug-ins section are variations on a theme but each is important.